kemdict/kemdict/ARCHITECTURE.md

 `dicts` is a subproject responsible for turning the raw data into a particular shape, with definitions of the same word from each dictionary being merged into the same object.
 This is then also turned into an SQLite database for quicker access.

-`kisaragi_dict` is an Org Mode file, and it is turned into JSON through Emacs Lisp.
+`dicts/kisaragi` contains the dictionary data for `kisaragi_dict`.
+They are defined in Org files, and get turned into JSON by [./dicts/kisaragi/generate.el](./dicts/kisaragi/generate.el).

 `web` is the frontend, made with Svelte and Astro.
 It has server side code and is hosted on a server.
 The server side loads the dictionary data and renders pages for the client.